ivmai/bdwgc/doc/debugging.md

         }

-  4. In the unlikely case that even relatively small object (<20KB) allocations are triggering these warnings, then your address space contains lots of "bogus pointers", i.e. values that appear to be pointers but aren't.
+  4. In the unlikely case that even relatively small object (<20 KB) allocations are triggering these warnings, then your address space contains lots of "bogus pointers", i.e. values that appear to be pointers but aren't.
   Usually this can be solved by using `GC_malloc_atomic` or the routines